pharo-ide/Calypso/Calypso-NavigationModel.package/ClyQuery.class/README.md

 Also there is special ClyUnionQuery class which requires additional method to be implemented:

 - mergeOwnInstances: queries
 It should merge similar query instances.
-Idea to reduce subqueries count in union query.
+Idea to reduce subqueries count in union query which call this method.
 Subclasses should produce single query with merged collection of parameters.
 The argument is always collection of receiver instances.

 Queries should define user friendly #description.
 I provide very general implementation based on class name.
-Look at implementors for examples.
+For example look at hierarchy implementors.

 Navigation environment caches my instances and their results.
 It requires correct implementation of equality and hashing.
 Some queries include various state which can be initialized at different time.
 It is important that instance will be not modified after execution because instead it can affect hash and equality functions which are used by cache.
-For this reason I implement special method #fixStateBeforeExecution which marks the instance and related state (the scope for example) as read only objects (#beReadOnlyObject).
+And to ensure it I implement special method #fixStateBeforeExecution which marks the instance and related state (the scope for example) as read only objects (#beReadOnlyObject).
 So after execution my instances became immutable.

 And according to this logic I provide special hook #prepareStateBeforeExecution to prepare complete state of query instance before execution.
 It allows initialize lazy variables before making instance immutable.